analytixncs/naviga-analytics-docs/docs/informer/informer-mappings-ad-internet-orders.md

 The AD Internet Orders mapping is the detail level of a campaign.
 It will hold the individual line items.

-**AD Internet Campaigns** hold the summary data and then links to the **AD Internet Orders** mapping for the detail about the lines and reps.
+[**AD Internet Campaigns**](informer-mappings-ad-internet-campaigns) hold the summary data and then links to the **AD Internet Orders** mapping for the detail about the lines and reps.

 Given that most of the reports that you write that pull data for Orders will want the detail level information found in **Ad Internet Orders**, it is recommended that you start with the AD Internet Orders mapping.

+## Last Changed Date

+If you change or edit a line (AD Internet Orders), it will update the line Last Change Date/Time/User in AD Internet Orders, but NOT the Last Change Date fields in the AD Internet Campaigns mapping, **unless** you are adding/deleting a line because only a line addition/removal would change the data on the campaign as well.

+If something changes in the campaign header record then it will update the AD Internet Campaigns Last Change Date/Time/User but NOT the Last Change Date fields in the AD Internet Orders mapping.

 ## Filtering